Rebuilding Life After Divorce - A Roadmap from Loss to a Fresh Start

 Grief

-Divorce is "bereavement with a living person."
-A future with your partner, everyday life as a family, shared dreams.
+Divorce is sometimes described as bereavement with a living person."
+A future with your partner, daily life as a family, shared dreams.
 The grief over these losses follows the same process as bereavement after death.
 Sadness, anger, denial, bargaining, acceptance.
-These emotions crash in like waves.
+These emotions crash in like waves, resurfacing at unpredictable moments.

 A Sense of Failure